Hip pain, back pain and even menstrual cramps can impact your sleep which can then negatively impact many other aspects of your life.

 Position it wherever you like and fix the strap to where it is comfortable.
 Now, no more waking up to find where your knee pillow ended up!
 The point is to improve your sleep and waking up to look for a pillow definitely won’t help that!

-Best For: Spine Alignment, Sciatica, Hip and Joint Pain, Pregnancy, Restless Sleepers
+Best For: Spine Alignment, Sciatica pain, Hip and Joint Pain, Pregnancy, Restless Sleepers

 Using a half moon wedge knee pillow gives a lot of different options for sleep positions and can be used for a multitude of pains and ailments.